""

 • Bret Larget, Program Director (Statistics), committee chair

-• Sebastien Roch (Mathematics)
+• Nan Chen (Mathematics)

 • Sara Rodock (Statistics), advising representative

-Helpful resources can be found at scholarships and Wisconsin Scholarship Hub.
+Helpful resources can be found at scholarships and the Wisconsin Scholarship Hub.
 Additional information specific to Data Science students can be found on our major webpage and opportunities are regularly sent to declared students via our weekly newsletter.